-Today I want to share my experience on OSCP from the guys at Offensive Security.
+Today I would like to share my experience with OSCP from the guys at Offensive Security.

 There are now so many certifications in the field of information security that it is difficult to choose one.
 For me, criteria are the deciding factor in certifications:

 - Apply knowledge (i.e. no multiple choice tests)